The Journey’s End

 The inconsistency of information-dependence and logic-disinterest aside, the silent battle within our over-stimulated ethos of options and information seems to become one against indifference.
 Weary from pleasure and choice, apathy becomes a major obstacle.
 We get to the point where we do not even remotely care whether the horse or the cart comes first.

 In the book recounting the lineage of Israel’s Kings, Elijah went before a people who had grown indifferent to the differences between Baal and Yahweh.
 “How long will you waver between two opinions?”
 Elijah asked them. “‘If the LORD is God, follow him; but if Baal is God, then follow him.’
-But the people said nothing” (1 Kings 18:21).
+But the people said nothing.”(3)

-Cultural commentators note among us a similar indifference.
+Cultural commentators note among us a similar indifference to gods today.
 While there is an increasing interest in spirituality and a desire to locate deeper meaning in life and experience, we waver between the gods and goods that seem to offer any answers.
 And while the need to pursue meaning is certainly a cultural insight we do well to cultivate, the danger is perhaps in allowing this desire to be the end in itself, the goal by which God or Buddha or nature might serve as a means to fill.
 Like the men and women before Elijah, our illogic is only compounded by our indifference.
 Should we attempt to fulfill our spiritual voids without first asking why they are there?
-Could not the desire itself exist because the God of creation, the beginning and the end, placed it within?
-If the LORD is God, why would I not want to follow?
+Could not the desire itself exist because the maker of all creation, the beginning and the end, placed it within?
+If this LORD is God, why would I not want to follow?

 Jill Carattini is managing editor of A Slice of Infinity at Ravi Zacharias International Ministries in Atlanta, Georgia.